HR

 • Reduced risk of legal trouble.
 Unlawful termination cases are costly, time-consuming, and complicated.
 Outplacement services provide a layer of protection to show that the business took appropriate action when letting employees go.
 Offering outplacement services supports a healthy relationship between the company and outgoing employees, and therefore reduces the risk of wrongful termination lawsuits.

-How to choose an outplacement firm
+How do you choose an outplacement firm?

 • Customization ought to be top of mind.
 Outplacement services should be adaptable and customizable to meet the needs of the organization and its employees.
 To fully understand customization capabilities, employers must ask outplacement providers what types of services they have, how those services work, and if they are generalized or specialized.